-My friend, Bill, suggested a trip north to the Point Reyes National Seashore about 50 kilometres (30 miles) northwest from San Francisco.
-A worry was the weather which could be very foggy and windy.
+My friend, Bill, suggested a trip north to the Point Reyes National Seashore, about 30 miles (50 kilometres) northwest from San Francisco.
+A worry was the weather which in the middle of winter can get foggy and windy.
 The National Park Service description states:

 (The Point Reyes Lighthouse …) still stands in its original location, having weathered over 135 years at what is considered to be the windiest, foggiest location on the US west coast.

-But on this New Year’s Day, the sun was out, with temperatures in the low- to mid-60s F (+15 to +18C), a good breeze, and no fog in sight, providing ideal conditions to hang out along the seashore.
+But on this New Year’s Day, the sun was out, with temperatures in the low- to mid-60s F (+15 to +18C), a good breeze, and no fog in sight, providing ideal conditions to hang out along the Pacific Coast.